-Kierstyn Hunter, PhD Associate Vice President for Academic Affairs
+Kierstyn Hunter, PhD Associate Vice President for Academic Affairs Interim Dean of the School of Education

-Karen S. Rousseau, PhD Dean of the School of Health Sciences
+Karen S. Rousseau, PhD Interim Dean of the School of Health Sciences

 Susanne T. Swanker, PhD Dean of the School of Business, Arts and Sciences